armand-jr/Sonkrag/README.md

 *   Dionne Ruigrok
 *   Willem Folkers

-This README file was inspired by the [RadioRussia case written by the assistants of the minor programming at UvA] (https://github.com/Qvdpost/RadioRussia/tree/3c6633eab040a30cfd80f27dcb9f237a0bb08227).
+This README file was inspired by the [RadioRussia case written by the assistants of the minor programming at UvA](https://github.com/Qvdpost/RadioRussia/tree/3c6633eab040a30cfd80f27dcb9f237a0bb08227).

 ![UML](docs/images/DESIGN.png)